noqsi/Mcadam/ICD/FPGA-ICD.md

 to insure that the slow channel has the opportunity to trigger.
 If an x-ray trigger occurs, the delay should be extended to avoid interfering with acquisition.

 ### Races and Dead Time
+An event potentially consists of three sub-events:

+1. A pulse from the fast channel.
+2. A pulse from the slow channel.
+3. A detector charge dump.

+Data acqusition depends on which signal initiates it, **FTRIG**, **STRIG**, or **FULL**.

+#### Fast-triggered Events

+If **FTRIG** is the first of the signals asserted, unconditionally acquire a pulse height from the fast channel.
+If **STRIG** occurs within 1.5×*tp(slow)* (3ns, TBR), aquire a pulse height from the slow channel, too.
+Otherwise, do not acquire a pulse height from the slow channel.
+Dead time starts when **FTRIG** is asserted.

+#### Slow-triggered Events

+If **STRIG** is the first of the signals asserted, unconditionally acquire a pulse height from the slow channel.
+Do not acqure a pulse height from the fast channel.
+Dead time starts when **STRIG** is asserted.

+#### Full-triggered Events

+If **Full** is the first of the signals asserted, wait 1.5×*tp(slow)*.
+If during this time, either **FTRIG** or **STRIG** is asserted, treat the event as fast-triggered or slow-triggered as appropriate.
+Otherwise, collect neither a fast nor slow pulse height, and proceed with a dump cycle.
+In that case, dead time starts when **DUMP** is asserted.

+#### Dump cycle

+Once either **SCNV** is asserted, or it has been determined that no **SCNV** will be asserted for this event, a dump cycle is allowed.
+If **FULL** is asserted, assert **DUMP** for 5µs (TBR).
+Dead time continues during this interval.

+#### Forced Trigger Cycle

+Periodically (5/second, TBR) acquire a reference pulse height from both channels.
+This should occur when no event acquisition is in progress for the detector.
+Dead time starts when **FCNV** and **SCNV** are asserted.

+#### End of Acquisition

+Event acquisition ends when:

+1. **FCNV**, **SCNV**, and **DUMP** are not asserted, and
+2. **FTRIG** and **STRIG** have been deaserted for 2×*tp(slow)* (4µs, TBR).

+Dead time ends at this point.

+## Data Encoding

+Use the NICER MPU Photon Data Structure, with one exception: replace the "Undershoot" flag with a "Dunp" flag, indicating that **DUMP** was issued during the event processing.
+### Pulse Height
+The AD7984 ADC is an 18 bit, two's complement device, but pulse heights in telemetry are unsigned 12 bit quantities.
+The conversion is handled in 16 bit arithmetic as follows:

+1. Acquire 16 bits from the ADC.
+Ignore the two least significant bits.
+2. Complement the most significant bit, to obtain unsigned coding.
+3. Subtract a 16 bit fixed offset.
+4. Shift left 0-4 bits with limiting: if any of the lost bits is 1, yield 0xffff.
+5. Drop the last 4 bits, for a 12 bit result.

+The offset and shift parameters for each ADC are commandable.